eleniums/mining-post/README.md

 ```

 ## TODOs
+- [ ] Need a way to calculate net worth outside of current money (use net worth for promotions).
+Net worth would be value of resources, equipment, employees, land, etc.
 - [ ] Add type to listings and filter capability
 - [ ] Add equipment (like pickaxes and mine carts) and buildings (like a mine)
 - [ ] Better locking system.
 Helper methods maybe?